esau91/AWS_Cloud_Practitioner_Essentials/README.md

   Organize guidance into six areas of focus, called perspectives.
   - Business:
     1. Business: ensures that IT aligns with business needs.
-    2. People: supports development of an organizations-wide change managment strategy for successful cloud adoption.
+    2. People: supports development of an organisation-wide change management strategy for successful cloud adoption.
     3. Governance: focuses on the skills and processes to align IT strategy with business strategy.

   - Technical: